kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

-    *Note*: This same fallback behavior occurs if the control plane is upgraded (N) but the active custom allocator or scheduler has not been upgraded to support KEP-5945 yet and fails to copy the fields.
+    *Note*: This same fallback behavior occurs if the control plane is upgraded (N) but the active custom allocator or scheduler has not been upgraded to support KEP-5945 yet and fails to copy the field.

-- **Kubelet Feature Gate Disabled / SkipNodePrepare or SkipNodeUnprepare set to true**:
+- **Kubelet Feature Gate Disabled / SkipNodeOperations set to true**:
-  - If the control plane has the gate enabled and writes `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, but the upgraded kubelet has the gate
+  - If the control plane has the gate enabled and writes `SkipNodeOperations: true`, but the upgraded kubelet has the gate
     disabled:
-    - Pods requesting `SkipNodePrepare: true` or `SkipNodeUnprepare: true` will fail `PrepareResources` with a clear `DRAOptionalNodePreparationDisabled` error.
+    - Pods requesting `SkipNodeOperations: true` will fail `PrepareResources` with a clear `DRAOptionalNodePreparationDisabled` error.
-    - For already running pods (in case the feature gate was disabled after successful `PrepareResources`), the kubelet will honor `SkipNodeUnprepare: true` and skip the unprepare call during `UnprepareResources`, allowing the pod to terminate cleanly.
+    - For already running pods (in case the feature gate was disabled after successful `PrepareResources`), the kubelet will honor `SkipNodeOperations: true` and skip the unprepare call during `UnprepareResources`, allowing the pod to terminate cleanly.

-- **Scheduler Feature Gate Disabled / SkipNodePrepare or SkipNodeUnprepare set to true**:
+- **Scheduler Feature Gate Disabled / SkipNodeOperations set to true**:
-  - If the `DRAOptionalNodePreparation` feature gate is disabled in the scheduler/allocator, but a driver publishes `ResourceSlices` with `SkipNodePrepare: true` or `SkipNodeUnprepare: true` (e.g., due to inconsistent feature gates in a rolling upgrade, or lingering slices after downgrade), the scheduler/allocator will fail the allocation of those claims.
+  - If the `DRAOptionalNodePreparation` feature gate is disabled in the scheduler/allocator, but a driver publishes `ResourceSlices` with `SkipNodeOperations: true` (e.g., due to inconsistent feature gates in a rolling upgrade, or lingering slices after downgrade), the scheduler/allocator will fail the allocation of those claims.